AdaptiveParticles/LibAPR/README.md

 ### Building on Linux

 On Ubuntu, install the `cmake`, `build-essential`, `libhdf5-dev` and `libtiff5-dev` packages (on other distributions, refer to the documentation there, the package names will be similar).
 OpenMP support is provided by the GCC compiler installed as part of the `build-essential` package.
+In addition require `libblosc-dev`, and if testing is enabled `libgtest-dev`.

 For denoising support also requires: `libeigen3-dev`